-(xxv) Student of the University.
-A "Student of the University" is any student who:

-- 1. is registered at the University or enrolled at the University (a) at the time of the alleged Sexual Misconduct and (b) at the time a Complaint is filed; and - 2. is either: - a) registered to be enrolled or is currently enrolled at the University on a full-time basis, or - b) registered to be enrolled or is currently enrolled at the University on less than a full-time basis and is not an employee of the University.
-Solely for purposes of this definition, the term "employee of the University" does not include those individuals who are employed by the University through a work-study or similar program.
+(xviii) Student of the University.
+A "Student of the University" is any person, registered to be enrolled or currently enrolled at the University at the time that a report under this Policy is made.
+An employee of the University may not be a "Student of the University" for purposes of this Policy.
+Solely for this Policy and definition, the term "employee of the University" does not include an individual employed by the University through a work-study or similar program.

-(xxvi) Title IX Coordinator.
-The University's "Title IX Coordinator" is Sean Kenyon.
-The Title IX Coordinator has ultimate oversight responsibility for handling Title IX-related complaints and for identifying and addressing any patterns or systemic problems involving Sexual Misconduct.
-The Title IX Coordinator is available to meet with individuals who are involved with or concerned about issues or University processes, incidents, patterns or problems related to Sexual Misconduct on campus or in University programs.
-All allegations involving Sexual Misconduct should be directed to the Title IX Coordinator.
+(xix) Title IX Coordinator.
+The Title IX Coordinator oversees the handling of Title IX proceedings.
+The Title IX Coordinator meets with individuals, who are involved in Title IX proceedings or who have questions about the University's Title IX policies, procedures, and processes.
+All allegations of Sexual Misconduct should be reported to the Title IX Coordinator.